haldron/cybersecurity-fundamentals/challenges/osint-recon/README.md

 ```

 ### Answer 5:
-Using Wayback machine http://web.archive.org for seeing Access Adelaide on September 13 2009 -
+Used Wayback machine http://web.archive.org for seeing Access Adelaide on September 13 2009

-Current state -

 The login pages look almost the same except for some small link differences and page information.
 As we can see the current access adelaide has a major maintenance outage notice aside the login component.